go-macaron/docs/en-US/middlewares/templating.md

 ---
-root: false
 name: Templating
-sort: 3
 ---

 # Templating

-There are two official middlewares built for templating for your Macaron application currently, which are [`macaron.Renderer`](https://gowalker.org/github.com/Unknwon/macaron#Renderer) and [`pongo2.Pongoer`](https://gowalker.org/github.com/macaron-contrib/pongo2#Pongoer).
+There are two official middlewares built for templating for your Macaron application currently, which are [`macaron.Renderer`](https://gowalker.org/gopkg.in/macaron.v1#Renderer) and [`pongo2.Pongoer`](https://gowalker.org/github.com/go-macaron/pongo2#Pongoer).

 You're free to choose one of them to use, and one Macaron [Instance](../intro/core_concepts#instances) only uses one templating engine.